 I started my career as a Technical Support Engineer for a partner of Ingres (relational database) in Mexico City.
 This was a great first job where I had the opportunity to learn and work with customers.
-In addition to database support, I did consulting, coding and even delivered training, all skills that I used the rest of my career.
-From there, destiny took me to work in the telecom industry for Computer Sciences Corporation (CSC) a consulting role deploying billing systems for mobile operators, yes, back when mobile phones were a brick size, we had 2G networks and SMS was the only data service.
+In addition to database support, I did consulting, coding, and even delivered training; all skills that I used the rest of my career.
+From there, destiny took me to work in the telecom industry for Computer Sciences Corporation (CSC) a consulting role deploying billing systems for mobile operators, yes, back when mobile phones were a brick size, we had 2G networks and texting was the only data service.

 At the age of 24, I accepted a job in Champaign, Illinois within CSC and with that, I officially migrated to the United States.
 I was told it was south of Chicago, I found out it was about two hours south of O'Hare airport driving through beautiful cornfields.

 I worked for a couple of other organizations after that, including EXFO.
-There I officially moved into Product Management, a job I wanted the moment I first understood the role.
+There, I officially moved into Product Management, a job I wanted the moment I first understood the role.
 The decision making, technical research, and value you add as Product Manager impacts directly products and the business.

 I worked over two years driving the integration of FeedHenry into Red Hat and that experience helped me in my next two jobs.
-I led the integration and go-to-market of two recently acquired startups.
-Appcelerator by Axway and SourceClear by Veracode.
+I led the integration and go-to-market of two recently acquired startups: Appcelerator by Axway and SourceClear by Veracode.

 My experience in open source and advocacy brought me to Perforce.
-I'm now Chief Evangelist covering Open Source Software (OSS) advocacy and Go-to-Market strategies for open-source and API management portfolios.
-I am responsible for expanding OSS awareness in all areas of the development life cycle including support.
+I'm now Chief Open Source Evangelist and Sr. Director of Product Management.
+I'm responsible for technical thought leadership and advocacy for open-source software while driving the OpenLogic by Perforce offering.
+I am responsible for expanding open source awareness in all areas of the development life cycle including support.